Colby Mules: Football

 The Colby-Bates-Bowdoin rivalry in gridiron football dates back to the 1870s.

 In 2000, the Mules won the first ever NESCAC Championship-the only time in school history this has happened.

 On November 28, 2017, 6 year coach Jonathan Michaeles resigned after leading the Mules through a tough 1–8 season.
 Colby recently announced UMaine Veteran Jack Cosgrove as the new head coach.

 On November, 10th, 2018, during the Colby vs Bowdoin game, there was a reunion of the 2000 NESCAC Champion Mules, the only team in school history to have claimed the title.
 At half-time of the game, there was a ring ceremony celebrating the 18-year anniversary of the all-time greatest team.

+The team plays at the Harold Alfond Stadium in Waterville.

 Ice Hockey

-The ice hockey teams formerly competed in the ECAC Hockey conference (men from 1961–64 and women from 1993–1999); now both teams compete in the New England Small College Athletic Conference.
+The ice hockey teams formerly competed in the ECAC Hockey conference (men from 1961 to 1964 and women from 1993 to 1999); now both teams compete in the New England Small College Athletic Conference.